ashishpundir924/E-E_lab_Resulte-/README.md

 https://docs.google.com/spreadsheets/d/1PW7isZrF_M1W1gnfc-U3pDH5XuGI6x9UkVve1yRAbUA/edit?usp=sharing
-In the Final Report, folder have  R-0 to R-4 is with the front page so you can use this if anyone want to change conclusion then you must split the and remove my conclusion page can you can add your conclusion
+The Final Report, folder has  R-0 to R-4 without the front page so you can use thies if anyone wants to change the conclusion then you must split the and remove my conclusion page can you add your conclusion